objectundefined/node-cypher/README.md

   })
 })
 ```

+## Why

 By default, node-cypher will make an individual request per query and does not throttle the quantity of outgoing requests in any way.
 In the case that you are going to be hitting Neo4j with a high volume of
 requests, you can limit the amount of concurrent outgoing requests, and optimize the number of queries run in a batch per request.

+In any situation where the client is committing a single statement, the normal cypher endpoint will be used instead of the batch endpoint.
+With the default configuration, calling "query" 1000 times will result in 1000 individual concurrent requests, each committing a single cypher statement.
+This number of small concurrent http transactions can create load on Neo4j that can negatively impact the speed of each query individualy.
+This is due to a combination of locking and Jetty's (neo4j's http server) need to keep a thread and file descriptor allocated for each pending request during these consistency checks.

-Normally, one would directly use the 'batch' or 'transactional' rest APIs in order to do this.
-However, these come with some caveats.
+Normally, one would directly use the 'batch' or 'transactional' rest APIs in order to optimize insertion at volume.
+However, these come with some caveats when your queries are meant to be independent transactions, and not one large transaction as a whole.

 1) You could manually bundle up your requests into a batch, or 2) iteratively hit the transactional cypher endpoint.
 Either way, in the context of a batch or an open transaction, you are subject to a single failed request causing the entire lot to be rolled back.
+This isn't always desired, should your small transactions not rely on each other.

 node-cypher allows you to limit the number of outgoing requests and queue up pending queries against a pool of concurrent batch transactions.
 Meanwhile, if a batch fails, it intelligently reorders and retries uncommitted (but unproblematic) components of the batch in order to guarantee that each query that can be committed successfully, will be committed.
-Moreover, every failing component of the batch will be handled appropriately with its associated exception.
+Every failing component of the batch will be handled appropriately with its associated exception.

 In the following example, a barrage of incoming requests will be distributed among a pool of ten concurrent batch operations, each submitting a maximum of 100 queries per batch.